gilbertconsult/indesign-scripting-fail/README.md

 ![TOC options](image.png)

-Make text anchors in source paragraph does not have any equivalent binding in DOM.
+Make text anchors in source paragraph does not have any equivalent binding in the DOM.
 Calling Document.createTOC() will ignore this setting even if it is set in the TOC style.

 Remove Forced Line Break -> same as above